jayhuynh/be-creamcats/README.md

 ```sh
 $ npm run swagger-edit
 ```

+This should open the Swagger editor at `http://localhost:6402`.
+If you want to change the port, do so by changing `SWAGGER_EDITOR_HOST_PORT` in `.env`.

 Note that you have to **manually import and export** the `swagger.yaml` file in `api-doc/swagger.yaml`.